dubaua/dicepack/README.md

 # Simple dice notation roller

 Provides set of methods for rolling dice notation strings.
+There are many other dice roller implementations, but if lovesong already exist that doesn't mean you shouldn't write own one.

 # Types